Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/CONTRIBUTING.md

 Moreover, we also wrapped `window.addEventListener` in `addEventListener` for reusability.

-Refactored code might be longer in this small code example but this will be greatly helpful in real world or large code base.
+Refactored code might be longer in this small code example but this will be greatly helpful in real world or large codebase.

 Let's calculate tooltip position in multiple places: